Basic geometric and kinematic features of the Standard Cosmological Model: The second inflation and the second horizon

 In Figure~\ref{fig:horizonn} positions of the geometric horizon are indicated on the ordinate axis.
 The lines corresponding to this horizon are parallel to the abscissa.
-They rise with time, reflecting an expansion of the horizon.
-The second, kinematic, horizon is shown by a straight line connecting the abscissa and the ordinate, which are equal to $\eta_\infty$, while its specific position corresponds to the time on the abscissa axis.
-The paths of photons coming toward us, are represented by straight lines parallel to this straight line.
-Photons can start their journey from any point of the trajectory.
+They rise with time, reflecting expansion of the horizon.
+The second, kinematic horizon is shown by a straight line connecting the abscissa and the ordinate, which are equal to $\eta_\infty$, while its specific position corresponds to the time on the abscissa axis.
+The paths of photons coming toward us are represented by straight lines parallel to this straight line.
+Photons can start their journey from any point on the trajectory.
 Photons, for which $\eta_\e+\chi_\e<\eta_\infty$, that is, moving along straight lines lying below the straight line specified above, sooner or later will reach a place where the observer is located.
-For example, Figure~\ref{fig:horizonn} shows the paths of photons that have reached our place at time $\eta_*<\eta_0$ and at the current epoch $\eta_0$.
-If $\eta_\e+\chi_\e>\eta_\infty$, then photons with such coordinates do not ever reach our place.
-According to the equality $\eta_\e+\chi_\e=\eta_\infty$, it would seem that the photon still has to reach the observer, at least at an infinite time, but even such event is impossible.
+For example, Figure~\ref{fig:horizonn} shows the paths of photons that have reached our position at time $\eta_*<\eta_0$ and at the current epoch $\eta_0$.
+If $\eta_\e+\chi_\e>\eta_\infty$, then photons with such coordinates never reach our location.
+According to the equality $\eta_\e+\chi_\e=\eta_\infty$, it would seem that the photon still must reach the observer at least over an infinite time, but even that is impossible.

-From behind the first horizon, the radiation has not reached the observer yet.
-The second horizon separates the region of time and points from which radiation cannot reach the observer because the photons coming from there are moving away from the observer.
-This is true since space expands at speeds higher than the speed of light, and these speeds are increasing with time.
-Now we see the universe right up to the redshifts $z\approx 10$, but this is its past.
-The objects located now on the redshifts $z\geq 1.725$, we will never see.
+From behind the first horizon, the radiation has not yet reached the observer.
+The second horizon separates the region of times and locations from which radiation cannot reach the observer, since the photons coming from there are moving away from the observer.
+This occurs because space expands at speeds higher than the speed of light, and these speeds increase with time.
+At the current time, we can see objects in the universe up to redshifts $z\approx 10$, but this corresponds to the past.
+We will never see objects located now at redshifts $z\geq 1.725$.